stan7123/similarities/README.md

 ## How to use

+### Frontend
+Simple frontend can be accessed at http://localhost/index.html

 ### Upload image

 Images can be submitted by sending request with `multipart/form-data` content type and file in `image` field to `http://localhost/upload`.